ErlendEllingsen/digitalocean-developer-firewall/README.md

 ### 1. Prepare your DigitalOcean-account

 Go to [DO Firewalls](https://cloud.digitalocean.com/networking/firewalls).
 Create a firewall called `allow-developer`.
+You can also use other names, but then you have to specify the name either in `./config.json` or as a argument option.
+See below for the argument options.

  Add it to your tags or droplets.
 Make sure that there are at least 1 outbound rule and 1 that matches 127.0.0.1. *(This is done because firewalls needs at least one active rule, and this tool would delete all entries causing an error).*

-It should look like this:
+It should look something like this:

 <img src="https://i.imgur.com/EGYSjeT.png" style="max-height: 200px;">